 Moratorium

-Once an application for administration has been made, the company’s creditors will be prevented from taking any action, including bringing legal proceedings, against the company or its assets without the consent of the administrator, or the court.
+One of the main benefits of administration is that once an application for administration has been made, the company’s creditors will be prevented from taking any action, including bringing legal proceedings, against the company or its assets without the consent of the administrator, or the court.
 This is known as a moratorium and allows the company time to be rescued or to reorganise or realise its assets.
 If you are owed sums from a company which has been placed into administration, you should provide full details of your claim to the administrator as soon as possible.

 Administrator

-An administrator, who is a qualified insolvency practitioner, is appointed to manage the company, its business and oversee the administration process.
+An administrator, who is a qualified insolvency practitioner, is appointed to manage the company, its business and to oversee the administration process.
 It is common for more than one administrator to be appointed in case one is unavailable at any point during the process.
 The administrator has wide-reaching powers in relation to managing the company, its assets and business.
 For example, the administrator can sell any of the assets or the business, carry on the business, enter into contracts or other arrangements on the company’s behalf, make employees redundant, dismiss directors and so on.
-While carrying out his powers, the administrator must act impartially, honourably, fairly and in good faith.
+While carrying out their powers, the administrator must act impartially, honourably, fairly and in good faith.
 An administrator is also obliged to act as quickly and efficiently as is reasonably practicable.
-They have a duty to act in the best interests of the creditors as a whole, which means that an individual creditor cannot direct the administrator how to act even if appointed by that creditor.
+They have a duty to act in the best interests of the creditors as a whole, which means that an individual creditor cannot direct the administrator how to act even if they appointed the administrator.
 The administrator, as an agent of the company, will not be personally liable for any contracts that the company enters into during the administration process.

-Process
+Administration Process

 Once the proposals have been approved, the administrator will inform everyone to whom the proposals were sent, and the court.
 If the proposals are rejected, the administrator will inform the court and may request the court to give directions as to the next step.
 Creditor approval will not be required in some cases, such as if the company has enough assets to satisfy all debts or if the company does not have sufficient assets to repay the unsecured creditors.
 Twice-yearly progress reports will be sent to the creditors and Companies House by the administrator during the administration process.
 Please see Administration timeline below.